Can Third-Party Booking Links Hijack Your Google Business Profile?

 Below, we’ll break down why people use these booking links, explain how they can hijack your customer relationships, and show you how to protect your business from losing both money and standing online.

-What Are Third-Party Booking Links in Google Business Profiles?
+What Are Third-Party Booking Links In Google Business Profiles?

 Third-party booking links are tools that allow platforms like Thumbtack, Yelp, or other scheduling services to integrate directly into your Google Business Profile.
 When customers search for your business, they might see a “Book” button that takes them to these external platforms instead of your website or direct contact information.